Music Flyer: Reception

 Upon its release, "Music Flyer" received critical acclaim from music critics.
 Writing for The Japan Times, Patrick St. Michel highlighted the number as his favorite track from the album.
 He believed "Music Flyer" was the only example from E.G. Time where E-girls "buck most of the major idol trends", and additionally "shun idol-standard amateurism in favor of K-pop-like precision,".
 In conclusion, he praised its catchiness and production.
 In a similar review, CD Journal selected it as one of the better cuts from the record, and praised Nakata's songwriting and "uplifting" involvement, to which the magazine felt it had the "Yasutaka Nakata seal".
-The writer had personally noted that it made his/her "heart bounce" once its played.
+The writer had personally noted that it made his/her "heart bounce" once it is played.
 An editor from Barks.jp also enjoyed the track, calling it a "stand out" to Nakata and the girls discography, and described it as a "power[ful] dance tune".
 In an article written by a staff member of OKmusic.jp, they commended the tracks dance sound, and credited Nakata's involvement as part of this.
-Additionally, he/she had high prospects for the tracks success within 2015.
-Commercially, "Music Flyer" did not enter any component charts inside of Japan, but according to Okmusic.jp, the recording was one of the most heavily rotated numbers between January–February 2015.
+Additionally, he/she had high prospects for the track's success within 2015.
+Commercially, "Music Flyer" did not enter any component charts inside of Japan, but according to Okmusic.jp, the recording was one of the most heavily rotated numbers between January and February 2015.